teuben/teunix/docs/astronomy-on-ubuntu.md

 ### x2go

-Excellent way, uses ssh, compresses much better than vnc.
-But needs the remote to have the x2go server installed.
-In that sense , vnc is easier to use, just a bit slower.
+Excellent way, uses ssh, compresses much better than *vnc*.
+But needs the remote to have the *x2go* server installed.
+In that sense, *vnc* is easier to use, just a bit slower.

      sudo apt install x2goclient